-Anemia classified into acute anemia and chronic anemia.
+Anemia is classified into acute anemia and chronic anemia.
 Acute anemia is predominantly due to acute blood loss or acute hemolysis.
 Chronic anemia is more common and is secondary to multiple causes.

-Microcytic Anemia (MCV less than 80 femtoliters [fL])
+Microcytic anemia (MCV less than 80 femtoliters [fL])

 Macrocytic Anemia (MCV greater than 100 fL)

-Normocytic Anemia (MCV 80 to 100 fL)
+Normocytic anemia (MCV 80 to 100 fL)

 Hemolytic anemia may be due to hemolytic uremic syndrome, sickle cell, mechanical heart valves, disseminated intravascular coagulation, cold hemoglobinuria, and cold agglutinin disease.